dashpay/docs/masternodes/maintenance.rst

 the following settings are configured correctly:

 - Ensure you are running the :ref:`latest version of Dash <masternode-update>`
+- Ensure your masternode has sufficient memory, swap, processing power and hard drive space
 - Ensure that a BLS private key is specified using the ``masternodeblsprivkey`` option in the masternode's ``dash.conf`` file
 - Ensure that the BLS private key on the masternode is unique on the